ihmeuw/vivarium/tutorials/0_Setup.md

-Tutorial 0: Setup
+Tutorial Zero: Setup
 =================

 Install git
 -----------

-CEAM uses git for source control.
+`CEAM` uses git for source control.
 Follow the [instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for your operating system to install git.

 Install Anaconda
 ----------------

-To do any development on CEAM you'll need a Python environment with some basic scientific computing packages installed.
+To do any development on `CEAM` you'll need a Python environment with some basic scientific computing packages installed.
 The easiest way to do that is to install Anaconda.
-Follow the [instructions](https://docs.continuum.io/anaconda/install) for your operating system.
-CEAM uses Python 3, so make sure you get that version of the installer.
+Follow the [instructions](https://docs.continuum.io/anaconda/install) for your operating system. `CEAM` uses Python 3, so make sure you get that version of the installer.

-Install CEAM
+Install `CEAM`
 -------------

-For this tutorial, we'll be using CEAM but not modifying the core code so we're just going to install CEAM as a library.
-If you want to learn about modifying CEAM itself, take a look at #TODO: future tutorial#.
+For this tutorial, we'll be using `CEAM` but not modifying the core code so we're just going to install `CEAM` as a library.
+If you want to learn about modifying `CEAM` itself, take a look at #TODO: future tutorial#.

-To install CEAM as a library, use this `pip` command and enter your stash username and password as prompted.
+To install `CEAM` as a library, use this `pip` command and enter your stash username and password as prompted.

 ```sh
 pip install git+https://stash.ihme.washington.edu/scm/cste/ceam.git